optakt/optakt.github.io/content/knowledge/cadence.md

 #### Floating-Point

 There is **no** support for floating point numbers.
-These kind of numbers, not natural/cardinal, are handle by the Fixed-Point type.
+These kinds of numbers, not natural/cardinal, are handle by the Fixed-Point type.

 ### AnyStruct and AnyResource